Jeff Davis County Preliminary Notice to Owner and Original Contractor Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Jeff Davis County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Jeff Davis County that you need to transfer you would only need to order our forms once for all of your properties in Jeff Davis County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Jeff Davis County you only need to order once.

 Texas Third Month Notice